qtumproject/documents/en/OfflineStaking.md

 The above steps show the transition from a default installation Qtum Core wallet to a Super Staker.
 The wallet may also be initially launched as a Super Staker to shorten the steps.
 In this case, the initial blockchain sync is accompanied by building the database for address index and log events (as discussed above) so the wallet is all ready for Super Staking.

-The Qtum Core wallet may be launched as a Super Staker with Qtum-Qt using Settings - Options – Main – Enable super staking steps as shown above, or directly through the command line using the `-superstaking=true` parameter (testnet shown here).
+The Qtum Core wallet may be launched as a Super Staker with Qtum-Qt using Settings - Options – Main – Enable super staking steps as shown above, or directly through the command line using the `-superstaking` parameter (testnet shown here).

 ![7  Linux Launch](https://user-images.githubusercontent.com/29760787/85331947-0da8ef00-b4a5-11ea-961a-33fe19df19d9.png)

 This command for the default program directory on Windows would be:

-`qtum-qt -testnet -superstaking=true`
+`qtum-qt -testnet -superstaking`

 ![8  Windows Command Line Launch](https://user-images.githubusercontent.com/29760787/85331962-113c7600-b4a5-11ea-84e3-81e030c91ac5.jpg)